Find Grad Schools

 40 Yearly Graduations

 Liberty University is the 9th most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 40 people received their graduate certificate in educational/instructional technology from Liberty University.
-About 89% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+Around 26% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #11